xibosignage/xibo-manual/source/en/index.md

 [[PRODUCTNAME]] supports 3 **User types**, **User Groups** as well as multi-level **Permissions** to all parts and items stored within the CMS.

 {tip}
-For a corporate environment [[PRODUCTNAME]] can also integrate with Active Director/LDAP.
+For a corporate environment [[PRODUCTNAME]] can also integrate with SAML identity providers such as Active Directory via ADFS.
 {/tip}

 ### Displays